-As a little girl, I was always looking up in the sky admiring the white traces left by the planes and wondering if they could see me waving.
-I thought the most wonderful thing in the world is being able to fly.
-My mother told me that very beautiful ladies who always wear lipstick, who are smart and speak many languages work up there.
+As a little girl, I was always looking up at the sky admiring the white traces left by the planes and wondering if they could see me waving.
+I thought the most brilliant thing in the world is flying.
+My mother told me that lovely ladies who always wear lipstick, who are smart and speak many languages work in these planes.

 “Yes, you can not even feel it moving when you are up there.
-You can even watch TV and eat like we do here in the kitchen” my mother replied slightly amused by my surprise.
+You can even watch TV and eat as we do here in the kitchen” my mother replied amused.

-As I finished high school, I started looking for ways I could be working “up there, in the sky”.
-I went to my national airline and asked how can I get a job.
-My chance was so slim, that the lady in HR looked at me with pity and told me that the last interview was over 4 years ago and they didn’t need any new crew.
-But she informed that before the interview with the airline, I was to pay for a flight attendant course and independently get a flying license and then just hope for an interview to happen soon.
-The course was $3000 and I did not have that kind of money.
+As I finished high school, I started looking for ways I could be working “up there, in the sky.”
+I went to my national airline and asked how I can get a job.
+My chance was so slim that the lady in HR looked at me with pity and told me that the last interview was over four years ago and they didn’t need any new crew.
+But she informed that before the meeting with the airline, I was to pay for a flight attendant course and independently get a flying license and then just hope for an interview to happen soon.
+The course was $3000, and I did not have that kind of money.

-My parents advised me to go to college and meanwhile start looking into other options out there.
+My parents advised me to go to college and meanwhile start looking into other options.
 So I did.
-I started school, but I was always looking for other airlines and their requirements.
-I was constantly sending my application to every airline that was hiring, but I got no response.
-I was discouraged and I started thinking I might never be able to become a flight attendant.
+I started school, but I was always looking for different airlines and their requirements.
+I was sending my application to every airline that was hiring, but I got no response.
+I was discouraged, and I started thinking perhaps I should settle my mind towards a different career.

 Going through all the websites, I noticed that there was one thing required by every single airline: Customer Service Experience.
 I realized that maybe that’s why they were not calling me: I was 19, and my only experience was going to school and helping around the house.